Charters & Trips

 San Diego Jam Knot

-None of this has ever applied to the people I bring, as we are upstanding human beings.
-Just in case someone you invite is an idiot, this section is for them.
-Different boats have different rules about what you can bring and how you can have adult fun.
-Some boats allow you to bring your own alcohol but it may have to be in cans, others may allow glass, some may not allow you to bring any whatsoever.
+Some boats allow you to bring your own alcohol, but it may have to be in cans, others may allow glass, some may not allow you to bring any whatsoever.
+Beer vs Hard Liquor?
+Can I tip the captain a bottle of something nice?
 Check with the boat on their webpage or call them directly and ask.
-I don't drink on the ocean so I have no idea, nor will I ask for you.
+I don't drink so I have no idea, nor will I ask for you.
+Beer in cans is generally ok.

-Charter boats are under Federal Regulations so Marijuana is ALWAYS a NO on boats.
+Charter boats are under Federal Regulations, so Marijuana is ALWAYS a NO on boats.
 You CANNOT light a joint / pipe on the boat at any time.
 If you must, smoke as much as you can on land, at the dock, in the marina.
 You may be sneaky enough to use a vape, but do NOT disrespect the Captain.
 Do not advertise your use on the boat.
-If the coast guard shows up, you will be in poopy waters.
+If the coast guard shows up, you will be in shitty waters.
 Should be super obvious, but mushrooms and psychedelics and boat rides like this don't mix well.
 If you are trying to blast off, these are NOT the trips for you.
-Take the blue and gold fleet in SF bay for a shorter and more friendly to dumbassery charter.

 If you bring a Bluetooth speaker and turn it on for any reason, I will likely kill you.